Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity: Ingredients for analyzing quantum illumination with non-Gaussian resources

 The explicit expression for $\rho_0$ reads as

-where the lower limit $n_0$ of the first summation satisfies the same condition as for $\rho_1$ in Eq. \eqref{rho1} and the subscript $I$ and $T$ denote the idler and the mode of the thermal states respectively.
+where the lower limit $n_0$ of the first summation satisfies the same condition as for $\rho_1$ in Eq. \eqref{rho1} and the subscripts $I$ and $T$ denote the idler and the thermal states respectively.

-As mentioned before, the efficiency of QI reduces to the problem of effectively distinguishing $\rho_0$ from $\rho_1$, or multiple copies of them with the least possible error using an optimal measurement scheme.
-Assuming that there is apriori equal probability of the target being present or absent, the minimum error probability for distinguishing $\rho_0^{\otimes M}$ and $\rho_1^{\otimes M}$ can then be expressed as \cite{GIllu}
+As mentioned before, the efficiency of QI reduces to the problem of effectively distinguishing $\rho_0$ from $\rho_1$, or multiple copies (say $M$) of them, with the least possible error using an optimal measurement scheme.
+Assuming that there is a priori an equal probability of the target being present or absent, the minimum error probability for distinguishing $\rho_0^{\otimes M}$ and $\rho_1^{\otimes M}$ can then be expressed as \cite{GIllu}